Netherlands: Air transport

 Schiphol Airport, just southwest of Amsterdam, is the main international airport in the Netherlands, and the third busiest airport in Europe by number of passengers.
 Schiphol is the main hub for KLM, the nation's flag carrier and the world's oldest airline.
 In 2016, the Royal Schiphol Group airports handled 70 million passengers.
 All air traffic is international and Schiphol Airport is connected to over 300 destinations worldwide, more than any other European airport.
 The airport is a major freight hub as well, processing 1.44 million tonnes of cargo in 2020.
 Smaller international airports are located in or near Eindhoven, Rotterdam, Maastricht and Groningen.
 Air transport is of vital significance for the Caribbean part of the Netherlands, with all islands having their own airport.
 This includes the shortest runway in the world on Saba.

 Culture

 Art, architecture and philosophy

 The Netherlands has had many well-known painters.
 In the Middle Ages Hieronymus Bosch and Pieter Bruegel the Elder were leading Dutch pioneers.
 During the Dutch Golden Age, the Dutch Republic was prosperous and witnessed a flourishing artistic movement.
-The "Dutch Masters", spanning this 17th century era, included Rembrandt van Rijn, Johannes Vermeer, Jan Steen, and Jacob van Ruisdael.
+The "Dutch Masters", spanning this 17th century era, included Rembrandt, Johannes Vermeer, Jan Steen, and Jacob van Ruisdael.
 Famous Dutch painters of the 19th and 20th century included Vincent van Gogh and Piet Mondrian.
-M. C. Escher is a well-known graphic artist.